 The site's brimming with clever gadgets to help you bag deals, analyse finances and earn cash - from the TuneChecker to the Local eBay Deals Mapper and the Amazon Discount Finder to the MSE Free Budget Analyser.

 The MoneySaving Forum

 The MSE Forum is one of the UK's biggest social networks.
 It has over 1m members and at any one time, thousands of users discuss ways to save, as well as supporting and motivating each other.

 It's split into different subject boards, each with their own mini-community including Debt-Free Wannabe (working together to get out of debt), Grabbit While You Can (top bargain spotting), MoneySaving Old Style (thrifty ways from older days) and Freebies (free stuff grabbing).

 New to the Forum?
 If you're unsure where to start or find it daunting, watch our Forum Intro Guide to help you find your way around.

-MoneySavingExpert now has its own campaigns co-ordinator, who works alongside Martin to liase with charities and politicians to put the consumer's point of view across.
+MoneySavingExpert now has a small campaigns team, who work alongside Martin to liase with charities and politicians to put the consumer's point of view across.

 We lobby over issues like financial education, payday loans and claims management regulation, as well as offering a free conduit for opinion formers to ensure the consumer's voice is heard.